benjaminwheel3r/v3/Emails and Direction/TaskList.md

 ### 3. Spatial Autocorrelation - Phase II  : Implementation
 #### Phase I: Deadline 11/10
 #### Key Issues:
 Determine how to test for Spatial Autocorrelation for multiple records at each location.
-(This may not be possible.)
+(This is not possible.)
+However, it will be key for evaluating either Spearman's Rho Correlations.

 ### 4. Geographic Weighted Regression - Phase I : Basic Concepts and implementation
+#### Key Issues:
+The only way to move forward at this point is to specify an OLS model, and then test it's Residuals for Spatial AutoCorrelation, using Moran's I,  then after doing that, I need to use GWR(See https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3155330/ ).

+### 5. GWR - OLS
-####
+#### Key Issues:

-### 5. GWR - Bonferroni Correction.
+### 6. GWR - Bonferroni Correction.